-- 2 cups thick Greek Yogurt
+- 2 cups thick greek yogurt

-- 2 tbsp Turmeric
+- 2 tablespoons turmeric

-- 2 tbsp ground Cumin
+- 2 tablespoons ground cumin

-- 2 tbsp ground Coriander
+- 2 tablespoons ground coriander

-- 2 tsp Salt
+- 2 teaspoons salt

 - 3 pounds of boneless chicken thighs, cut into 2-inch pieces

-Mix the yogurt, spices and lime juice together in a large glass bowl.
+- Mix the yogurt, spices and lime juice together in a large glass bowl.
 Add the chicken pieces and coat with the marinade.
 Cover with plastic, refrigerate and let the meat marinate for at least 2 hours or overnight.

-- 4 yellow Onions, finely diced
+- 4 yellow onions, finely diced

-- 1 cup of chopped Cilantro
+- 1 cup cilantro

-Remove the marinated chicken from the refrigerator and let it reach room temperature, about an hour.
+- Remove the marinated chicken from the refrigerator and let it reach room temperature, about an hour.